 - Post-PhD Graduate Diploma in School/Applied Child Psychology

 The program is built on the Scientist-Practitioner (Boulder) model and prepares graduates for the practice of professional psychology and academic occupations.
 The PhD in School/Applied Psychology builds upon the theoretical, research, and clinical experiences completed in the MA in Educational Psychology, School/Applied Child Psychology degree.
 At both the MA and PhD levels, students take a combination of theoretical, practical, and research-based courses throughout the course of their degree.
-Students will produce a thesis at both levels of study.
+Students at the MA level will produce a research project and PhD students will produce a thesis.

 McGill's online Graduate Calendar will also provide further information about the program, including application requirements, course work and other features of the program.